Samuel J. Palmisano: IBM 1973-2012

 Palmisano joined IBM in 1973 as a salesman.

-From 1989-1990, he served a one-year stint as executive assistant to then-chairman and CEO John F. Akers.
+From 1989-1990, he had a one-year stint as executive assistant to then-chairman and CEO John F. Akers.
 During that time Palmisano was seen as a rising star and he had lunch with former chairman Thomas Watson, Jr. once per month.
 Palmisano afterwards ran the company's Japanese office.

 He was appointed senior vice president and group executive of the Personal Systems Group in 1997.
 He was then promoted to senior vice president and group executive of IBM Global Services in 1998, during the period when IBM shifted its focus from pure technology to embrace outsourcing and other services.
 He became senior vice president and group executive of Enterprise Systems in 1999 when the systems group drove IBM's move to adopt the Linux operating system.

-Before leading IBM Global Services, Palmisano led the IBM strategic outsourcing business and before that he was president of an IBM subsidiary—Integrated Systems Solutions Corporation—which ultimately became IBM Global Services.
+Before leading IBM Global Services, Palmisano led the IBM strategic outsourcing business and before that, he was president of an IBM subsidiary—Integrated Systems Solutions Corporation—which ultimately became IBM Global Services.

 Palmisano was elected president and chief operating officer (COO) effective in October 2000.